ibexa/documentation-developer/docs/guide/http_cache.md

 The anonymous `X-User-Hash` is generated based on the `anonymous user`, `group` and `role`.

-If you need to find out the new anonymous `X-User-Hash`:
+If you need to find out the anonymous `X-User-Hash`:

 1\.
 Connect to your server (*shh* should be enough)